mkijowski/OLD-aws-cf-templates/COURSE-INSTRUCTIONS.md

 skip it and Faculty need to register elsewhere.
 Again, this is **not** for faculty members.

 Using the link emailed to you from `support@awseducate.com`, register for an AWS Educate account as a student of Wright State University.
-Please be sure to enter a graduation date in the future, if you are unsure of your expected graduation date just enter a date 5 years from today.
+Please **be sure to enter a graduation date in the future**, if you are unsure of your expected graduation date just enter a date 5 years from today.

+The last field in this registration is a **Promotional Code** field, ***NOT*** a zip code.
+Many browser autofill programs will enter your zip code here and will cause an error.
+Leave this field blank.

 Confirm your account via email and sign in here: https://www.awseducate.com/signin/SiteLogin